Category Archives: Photography

 The Tail End

-A much better night’s sleep.
+Day 16 A much better night’s sleep.
 Washingtonians obviously follow the "Saturday Night’s Alright For Fighting" rule, and cause less trouble on other nights.
-I’ve also developed a hybrid bath towel and pillow scheme which fares rather better in the head supporting department.
-Frances resorts to cotton wool in the ears.
+I’ve also developed a hybrid bath towel and pillow scheme which fares rather better in the Continue reading

 Morocco Portfolio Uploaded